-KARLA MCMANUS is an art historian and photography theorist who specializes in the study of photography and the environmental imaginary.
+KARLA MCMANUS is an art historian and visual theorist who specializes in the study of photography and the environmental imaginary.
 Her scholarly output, in the form of curation, publications, and presentations, focus on how historic and contemporary concerns, from wildlife conservation, to environmental disasters, to anxiety about the future, are visualized photographically.

 Karla’s research informs her teaching of the histories and theories of photography and art.
-Since August 2017, she has beeen a Limited Term Assistant Professor at Ryerson University’s School of Image Arts, teaching in the Photography Studies, Film and Photography Preservation and Collections Management, and Documentary Media Programs.
+Since August 2017, she has been an Assistant Professor (Limited Term) in Toronto, at Ryerson University’s School of Image Arts, teaching in the Photography Studies, Film and Photography Preservation and Collections Management, and Documentary Media Programs.
 Beginning in July 2019, she will be Assistant Professor of Visual Arts (Art History) in the Faculty of Media, Art, and Performance at the University of Regina.

 Born and raised in Winnipeg, Manitoba, Karla received a BFA in video art from the University of Manitoba in 2004.
 Karla studied at Carleton University, Ottawa, where she completed a M.A. in Art History in 2009.
 In 2015, she was awarded a PhD from the Department of Art History at Concordia University.
 From 2015 to 2017, Karla was a SSHRCC Postdoctoral Fellow in the Department of Art History and Art Conservation at Queen’s University.